 The free printables available to members of the STEAM Powered Family mailing list.
 I’ve included the ASCII Binary Code Alphabet and the Coding Puzzle Worksheet.
 Don’t want to join our mailing list?
 You can get a fancier version for through our store.

 Pen or pencil

 You’ve probably heard about how computers speak in 1’s and 0’s, which is like an on/off sequence that controls the computer processes and data storage.
 ACSII stands for American Standard Code for Information Interchange.
 ASCII Binary Code is the backbone of how computers operate.

 Now I found some very conflicting information on ASCII Binary Codes with many sites using different sequences of 0’s and 1’s.
 Part of this is due to capital versus lower case, plus various versions that have been developed over the years.
-In the end this set of codes was the one used on all the University sites I visited, so I went with that in creating my ASCII Binary Code chart.
-That site also has some great information and links to even more resources if you are interested in digging deeper into ASCII.
+After a lot of research I found there was one set that was used consistently by all the University sites I visited, so I went with that in creating my ASCII Binary Code chart.

 Time to Play the ASCII Binary Code Puzzle Game

 Playing the game will require two people, for simplicity I’m going to call them teacher and student.